manuel14/fever-challenge/README.md

 - To run the api server execute: make run
 - To execute the tests: make test

-Both commands are only suitd for linux based operating systems not for windows
+Both commands are only suited for linux based operating systems not for windows

 # Project considerations